sc830/Hercules/README.md

 I can more effectively organize my time and tasks in a manner that helps my teammates progress in their work.
 ### What can I do to improve (Kaleb): ###
 I could have communicated the ideas I have for the app better and commented on my code so my teamates can read it and know how to extend upon it.
 I also need to make sure that I approve merge reqests rather than assuming someone else will.
+### What can I do to improve (Julio): ###
+-I can work on properly branching my tasks and giving them the propper allocated hours as they were severly under estemated.
+I can also look for different methods if one is taking too long for example how firebase integration is taking so long, I can look for other methods to integrate databases.